 What kind of energy plans can I choose in Addison?

 As you compare energy plans, you’ll notice that the options would either be fixed-rate or variable-rate.
-A fixed rate means that the same energy rate per kilowatt hour will be applied to your bill for the entire duration of your contract.
-On the other hand, a variable rate means that the energy rate changes month over month depending on the cost of energy in the market.
+A fixed-rate means that the same energy rate per kilowatt-hour will be applied to your bill for the entire duration of your contract.
+On the other hand, a variable rate means that the energy rate changes month over a month depending on the cost of energy in the market.

 You will also come across energy plans where only part of the energy to be delivered is sourced from renewable sources, while there are others that offer 100% green energy.